 You will still need to bring the readings to class, in either print or digital form.
-I will give random pop quizzes throughout the semester to test whether you have brought your readings to class.
+I will give random pop quizzes throughout the semester to test whether you have brought your readings to class

-Additionally, I will use Canvas to communicate with you during the week.
-Because we only meet once a week, I will be returning drafts to you via email/Canvas.
+Additionally, I will use Canvas to communicate with you during the week, and will be returning drafts to you via email/Canvas.